Skip to Content

 I use mine all the time when the weather is not so great outside for a BBQ.
 Since it was raining cats and dogs, indoor grilling it was.

 The sauce is so easy.
-It is a combination of orange juice, lite soy sauce, garlic, cracked black, and lemon juice.
+It is a combination of orange juice, lite soy sauce, garlic, cracked black pepper, lemon juice, and lemon zest

-There was marinade left over, so I added some extra OJ to the marinade and it also made a very good low cal, oil free salad dressing.Orange tuna with black bean salsa
+There was marinade left over, so I added some extra OJ to the marinade, and it also made a very good low-calorie, oil-free salad dressing.Orange tuna with black bean salsa

-Just a couple of minutes on each side on the grill pan and the I topped it with some Paul Newman Black Bean and Corn Salsa.
-This tasty salsa is slightly sweet and complimented the flavors of the marinade beautifully.
+Just a couple of minutes on each side on the grill pan, and then I topped it with some Paul Newman Black Bean and Corn Salsa.
+This tasty salsa is slightly sweet and complements the flavors of the marinade beautifully.

 Add a tossed salad and enjoy!